kwpid/lim-rblx/replit.md

     - Give items to players (by User ID or username) with notifications for both admin and recipient
     - Delete items with confirmation dialog (double-click required), removes from all players' inventories with automatic cleanup for offline players
     - Global "New Item" notification system and console commands for database checks
--   **Data Persistence**: Utilizes Roblox DataStore Service for player inventories (with auto-stacking), rolls, cash, inventory value, AutoRoll state, and HideRolls state.
+-   **Data Persistence**: Utilizes Roblox DataStore Service for player inventories (with auto-stacking), rolls, cash, inventory value, AutoRoll state, HideRolls state, and Luck multiplier.
 Auto-saves every 2 minutes.
 Includes a data version system to manage wipes and resets.
 Features automatic cleanup of deleted items when offline players rejoin.
 -   **Inventory Display**: Shows owned items with thumbnails, rarity colors, and serial numbers.
 Displays stock item counts ("X / Y copies" using CurrentStock) and regular item counts ("X copies" using TotalCopies instead of unique owners).
 RareText appears only on items with less than 25 copies.
 Includes search/filter functionality and detailed item info on click.
 -   **View Other Players' Inventories**: Players can hover over other players to see a yellow glow effect, then click to open a GUI showing that player's full inventory.
 Features structured error handling with retry logic for reliable data loading.
 Shows items sorted by value with accurate copy counts.
 -   **Equipping Items**: Players can equip/unequip items from their inventory, which are then visible to all players.
 Uses Roblox asset IDs to load and attach items (accessories, hats, and tools) to the character, with equipped items persisting across sessions.
 Headless items are handled by setting head transparency instead of replacing the head mesh.